Asia-Pacific Freeze-dried Fruits And Vegetables Market Size and Share

 Recent Industry Developments

-• March 2025: Snobite, a pioneering brand in Assam, introduced freeze-dried fruit products in Northeast India.
-Snobite’s product lineup features eight flavors including pineapple, jackfruit, kiwi, and strawberry.
-Currently available on its website, Amazon, and retail stores in major Indian cities.
+• March 2025: Snobite, a trailblazing brand from Assam, introduced freeze-dried fruit products to the Northeast Indian market.
+The brand offers a diverse range of eight flavors, including pineapple, jackfruit, kiwi, and strawberry.
+Consumers can purchase these products through Snobite's official website, Amazon, and retail stores located in major Indian cities.

-• February 2025: Healthier Tastier Foods introduced Frisp, a brand offering freeze-dried natural fruits.
-The name Frisp is a blend of "freeze-dried" and "crispy."
-These products are now available in all major supermarket chains, numerous independent grocers, and various health food stores.
+• February 2025: Healthier Tastier Foods has launched Frisp, a brand specializing in freeze-dried natural fruits.
+The name "Frisp" combines "freeze-dried" and "crispy," reflecting the product's unique characteristics.
+These products are now widely available in leading supermarket chains, numerous independent grocers, and various health food stores, making them easily accessible to consumers.

 Table of Contents for Asia-Pacific Freeze-dried Fruits And Vegetables Industry Report